 Detecting Fake ID Cards

-- A valid armed forces identification card containing the holder's photograph.
+A valid U.S. Armed Forces identification card containing the holder's photograph.

 How to Card